jenkinsci/acceptance-test-harness/docs/JUNIT.md

 # Writing JUnit tests

+Test classes should be located to either `code` or `plugin` package.

 `JenkinsAcceptanceTestRule` defines a [JUnit rule](https://github.com/junit-team/junit/wiki/Rules) that sets up a test environment by instantiating a specified [JenkinsController](CONTROLLER.md), [WebDriver](BROWSER.md), and other peripheral service components.